The Art of The System

 Step One: Construct a 'new narrative layer' with new words to think new thoughts -- e.g., it's not just "women" struggling to have a baby; men also play a role in a new family story.

-Step Two: Get out of your main character syndrome -- competing on "outcomes" isn't just about the 'drug market' alone and in isolation, but an infinitely-expanding galaxy of provider and technology markets needing coherence and reorganizing.
+Step Two: Get out of your main character syndrome -- competing to produce "outcomes" isn't just about the 'drug market' alone and in isolation, but an infinitely-expanding galaxy of provider and technology markets needing reorganizing.
+Whoever does the better job positioning themselves as a keystone to cohere 'the commercial determinants of health' wins big.

-Step Three: Build a new 'horizontal layer' (Jeff Bezos used the term at a conference in Italy earlier in October to describe the emerging AI economy) to enable a narrative layer -- this means seeing really big market innovation through the lens of infrastructure-as-a-service, the kind that can displace or degrade the power and control of an embedded economic system (like Big PBMs).
+Step Three: Build a new 'horizontal layer' (Jeff Bezos used the term at a conference in Italy earlier in October to describe the emerging AI economy) to enable a new narrative layer -- this means seeing really big market innovation through the lens of infrastructure-as-a-service, the kind that can displace or degrade the power and control of an embedded economic system (like Big PBMs, which is at the heart of the direct-to-patient superbloom sparked by Trump).

 Step Four: Once you build it, assume they won't come -- Eli Lilly has roughly 5,000 "users" on LillyDirect, a tiny fraction of the TAM for GLP-1s.
 "Value" in healthcare is a flow, not an end state.
 Progressive integration of markets (and industries) is a new management concept (Amazon refers to this as "featurizing").